graphhopper/directions-api/matrix.md

 from_point  | -       | The starting points for the routes.
 E.g. if you want to calculate the three routes A->1, A->2, A->3 then you have one `from_point` parameter and three `to_point` parameters.
 Is a string with the format `latitude,longitude`. to_point    | -       | The destination points for the routes.
 Is a string with the format `latitude,longitude`. out_array   | weights   | Specifies which arrays should be included in the response.
 Specify one or more of the following options 'weights', 'times', 'distances'.
 To specify more than one array use e.g. `out_array=times&out_array=distances`.
 The units of the entries of `distances` are meters, of `times` are seconds and of `weights` is arbitrary and it can differ for different vehicles or versions of this API. vehicle     | car     | The vehicle for which the route should be calculated.
-Other vehicles are foot, bike, mtb, racingbike, motorcycle, small_truck, bus and truck.
-See [here](./supported-vehicle-profiles.md) for the details. debug       | false   | If true, the output will be formated.
+Other vehicles are listed [here](./supported-vehicle-profiles.md) for the details. debug       | false   | If true, the output will be formated.

 ### Limits and Counts